vidhi-khare26/MLAssignment2/README.md

 ## Introduction

-As per the given problem we have to take two picture one of outdoor location and second of an object on the wall of your home and create a codebook and quantize the image.
+As per the given problem we have to take two picture one of outdoor location and second of an object on the wall of our home and create a codebook and quantize the image.

 We have to create 4 bit, 8 bit and 12 bit codebooks.